4 Natural Alternatives to Metformin

 NAC has been shown to improve insulin sensitivity.
 This study compared Metformin to NAC in women with PCOS and found that they had comparable effects.

-Now you have four different natural options to Metformin that you can try to lower your blood sugars.
+Now you have four different natural alternatives to Metformin that you can try to lower your blood sugars.
 You can try them out and see which one works for you and produces the best results.

 *Please note that you should talk with your doctor before stopping any current medications.
 You should also discuss taking these supplements and the proper dosage with your doctor.
-These supplements while well-tolerated, can have side effects and you should be monitored.
+These supplements, while well-tolerated, can have side effects and you should be monitored.